 The benefits to the college include a local township exemption from independent stormwater systems on future projects, the addition of an aesthetically pleasing water feature on campus, the potential to use water from the pond to irrigate playing fields, and the opportunity for faculty to utilize the pond as a natural laboratory.
-The surrounding community has benefited from better controls over the rate of discharge into natural streams, a higher quality of water being discharged, and the ability to collect and treat stormwater from a drainage basin extending well beyond the college's boundaries controls for any new or rehabilitation project.
-Due to space constraints, the college installed underground stone or piped storage facilities that both infiltrated water into the ground and controlled the outfall.
-These systems are costly to install and their long-term function is debatable.
+The surrounding community has benefited from better controls over the rate of discharge into natural streams, a higher quality of water being discharged, and the ability to collect and treat stormwater from a drainage basin extending well beyond the college's boundaries.